 Vitamin C deficiency symptoms start with tiredness, fatigue and lethargy.
 Is there anything more typically Western than that?
-We are quick to blame our lifestyle, poor sleeping habits and hard work, but it's interesting that the primary sign of scurvy is a feeling of malaise.
+We are quick to blame our lifestyle, poor sleeping habits and hard work but it is interesting that the primary sign of scurvy is a feeling of malaise.

-All of them are cofactors in many vital enzyme processes and are thus essential for life, so there's no pointing making an artificial order of merit, as if one is more important than others.
+Many minerals and vitamins are co-factors in all the fundamental enzyme processes and are thus essential for life, so there is no point making an artificial order of merit; as if one is more important than others.

-A serious shortage causes scurvy which results in death.
-Far more sailors succumbed to the disease than were ever killed in the mighty armadas that brought nations together in violent conflict.
+A serious shortage of vitamin C causes scurvy which results in death.
+Far more sailors succumbed to the disease than were ever killed by the mighty armadas that brought nations together in violent conflict.

-It's autumn now in South Africa and I find it interesting that the two primary food sources of vitamin C are at this time abundant in our garden.
-It's as though nature is saying, winter is coming, so it's time to fortify yourself against colds and flu, and get your immune system in order.
+It is autumn now in South Africa and I find it interesting that the two primary food-sources of vitamin C are at this time abundant in our garden.
+It is as though nature is saying winter is coming, so it is time to fortify ourselves against colds and flu; get your immune systems in order.

-So, what are those two main foods supplying our vitamin C?
-It's not rocket science.
-I'm sure we all know one, and that's citrus, and the other is the pepper family.
-And both are abundant right now in our garden.
-You'll find them both at the greengrocer.
+So what are those two main foods supplying our vitamin C?
+It is not rocket science.
+I am sure we all know one, and that is citrus; the other is the pepper family.
+And they are abundant right now in our garden.
+You will find them both at the greengrocer.

-Healthy choice foods are not difficult to get for most of us.
-The difficulty is not getting citrus and peppers, but finding easy ways to get them in sufficient quantities so that we don't have to resort to supplements, always a second best.
+Choice foods are not difficult for most of us reading this essay to acquire.
+The challenge is not finding citrus and peppers but easy ways to get them in sufficient quantities so that we do not have to resort to supplements; that is always a second best.

 Limes too are abundant.
-The British were first to realise the cure for scurvy, and more important prevention of this serious disease, causing primarily malaise and tiredness, remember, lay in limes; hence their sailors were called limeys.
+The British were first to realise the cure for scurvy, and more important prevention of this serious disease that causes primarily malaise and tiredness, remember, lay in citrus; hence their sailors were called limeys.

 Perhaps my favourite though is the Meyer lemon.
-Flowering twice a year, it has fruit for eight months of the year.
+Flowering twice a year, it has fruit for eight months.

-It took me two minutes to pick these mandarin oranges this morning, one minute to halve them, and another two to sqeeze them.
-Five minutes in all, it beats OJ in a carton hands down.
-Notice that I've removed the strainer giving us the pulp and all; that's where much of the vitamin C and other nutrients is found.
+It took me just a few minutes to pick these mandarin oranges this morning, one more to halve them, and another two to squeeze them; five or six in total.
+It beats OJ in a carton hands down.
+Notice that I have removed the strainer giving us all the pulp too; that is where much of the vitamin C and other nutrients are found.

 Second in richness of prevention of our vitamin C deficiency symptoms, initially tiredness and malaise remember, is the capsicum family.